-Despite this, we expect significant margin compression going forward driven by a steep fall in hardware revenue (more than software and services) caused by reduced consumer and business spending on hardware as cloud based services gain increasing popularity.
+Despite this recent increase, we expect margin to stabilize at these levels going forward driven as we expect some fall in hardware revenue (more than software and services) caused by reduced consumer and business spending on hardware as cloud based services gain increasing popularity.

 Back to Company Overview